cfengine/documentation/getting-started/installation/installation-community.markdown

 ## 2. Install Packages

 First, log in as root.
-Then, install the package **first** on the Policy Server, and then on each Host:
+Then, install the package **first** on the Policy Server, and then on each Host.

 Ubuntu/Debian 32-bit: